techidaily/site-ai-voice-clone/source/_posts/complete-guide-of-top-video-language-translators.md

  This feature enables the translation of text stickers.
 Stickers are the text overlays you see while watching a video.
 With this feature, you can understand the text stickers that are using other languages.

  These translation features facilitate communication across language barriers.
 Accessing content from around the world becomes easier.
 Regardless of one's language or geographical location.
-You can go to[this link](https://newsroom.tiktok.com/en-us/auto-translations-and-captions) for more detailed information about auto-translate tools.
+You can go to [this link](https://newsroom.tiktok.com/en-us/auto-translations-and-captions) for more detailed information about auto-translate tools.

 ## Part 3\.
 How to Translate TikTok Videos into Any Language with AI Video Translator

  TikTok's auto-translation feature has a limited range of languages.
 They only allow auto-translation within captions.
-Wondershare Virbo offers a solution to enhance your experience beyond the platform's features.**TikTok video translator** by[W onder share Virbo](https://virbo.wondershare.com/) is a tool that enables users to make their TikTok videos speak in different languages.
+Wondershare Virbo offers a solution to enhance your experience beyond the platform's features.**TikTok video translator** by [W onder share Virbo](https://virbo.wondershare.com/) is a tool that enables users to make their TikTok videos speak in different languages.
 By using this tool, you can also add subtitles to the videos.

  Here is the step-by-step guide how to translate TikTok video using Virbo’s AI Video Translator tool: